stephenhouser/node-red-contrib-flexradio/PROTOCOL.md

 ### Node/flexradio-message output

 ```
-# When "Value and Context" is selected
+# When "Value and Context" is selected, a message like this for each meter (1, 19, 21) in the update.
+# The values are scaled based on the meter's units.
+# `meter` is the radio's assigned meter number
 {
     "topic": "TX-/8/CODEC",
+    "meter": 1,
     "payload": {
         "src": "TX-",
         "num": "8",